Wudr-1995/openVRDemo/README.md

 	m_uiVertcount = 6;

-	glGenVertexArrays( 1, &m_unSceneVAO );
+	// generate the vertex array, m_unSceneVAO is the ID of VAO glGenVertexArrays( 1, &m_unSceneVAO );
 	glBindVertexArray( m_unSceneVAO );

+	/* generate the buffer, m_glSceneVertBuffer is the buffer ID
+	 * bind the buffer with the defaut buffer GL_ARRAY_BUFFER
+	 * and load the vertex data into the buffer
+	 */
 	glGenBuffers( 1, &m_glSceneVertBuffer );
 	glBindBuffer( GL_ARRAY_BUFFER, m_glSceneVertBuffer );
 	glBufferData( GL_ARRAY_BUFFER, sizeof(float) * 30, vertics, GL_STATIC_DRAW);